AshuKV/Thought-Logs/README.md

 # Thought-Logs
-ThoughtLogs is a blogging application built for people to share their stories, ideas, experiences and more.
+ThoughtLogs is a blogging application built for people to share their stories, ideas, experiences and read other's blogs according to thier taste and interests.

+## Tech Stack Used:

+- HTML, CSS, Javascript
+- Node.js, Express.js
+- MongoDB

-Steps to be followed to run th eapplication:
+## Steps to be followed to run th eapplication:

 1. Run `npm i`
 2. Run `node app.js` to run the app.

-Developed with ❤ by Ashutosh Verma.